-Overburden stripping would occur in the southwest direction of No. 1 Pit to expose limestone.
-Overburden from this area will form part of the main south haul road development to link the in-pit primary and secondary crushers.
-Graymont is backfilling No.1 Pit with overburden to minimise the haul distance for overburden and reduce the need to disturb new land for overburden emplacement.
-Overburden will also be stripped in the southeast of No.1 Pit mainly to improve wall stability in the area.
-High-quality limestone extraction will continue to the north of No.1 Pit, with lowgrade limestone extraction in the southwest area for blending purposes.
+As mining is unlikely to occur, overburden emplacement will also not be carried out.
+If overburden stripping is to occur it would be in the southwest direction of No. 1 Pit to expose limestone.
+Overburden from this area has formed part of the main south haul road development to link the in-pit primary and secondary crushers.
+Overburden will also be stripped in the southeast of No.1 Pit, as require, mainly to improve wall stability in the area.
+High-quality limestone extraction will continue from southwest area of #1 pit.

-Processing infrastructure activities and the location of tailings facilities and schedule for emplacement
+Processing infrastructure activities and the location of tailings facilities and schedule for emplacement.

-The quarrying of limestone at Excelsior requires the stockpiling of stone at the start and end points of the mining process.
-A small short-term stockpile is utilised at the primary crusher located in the pit.
+As mining is unlikely to occur, processing of limestone will also not be carried out until the current stockpiles are depleted.
+If processing were to occur, A small short-term stockpile is utilised at the primary crusher located in the ROM area of the Quarry.
 There are two main product stockpile areas.
-One is located to the immediate north of the washery/office/loading bin area, and the other is located off the main access road to the south of the washery area.
+One is located to the immediate north of the ROM/office/loading bin area, and the other is located off the main access road to the south of the Office area.
 Product stockpiles store various grades and sizes of products, following crushing to size and washing.
-These stockpiles are constructed by dumping from road trucks and by a front-end loader material handling.
+These stockpiles are constructed by dumping from Haul trucks and by a front-end loader material handling.
 There are no tailing facilities on site.